 One of the largest problems in researching these implements is that many public collections, both in Israel and the United States, built their collections from donations from collectors, or from objects purchased from Judaica dealers, and not first-hand from the original owners.
 Such collections often include fakes or mislabeled objects.
 Another corollary problem is that many of the objects are made from brass, which is generally without hallmarks, as opposed to silver or gold.
 A third problem is the loss of documentation in many collections, which perhaps would have cast light on the origins of the objects.

-Primary or secondary usage of the objects
+2.4 Primary or Secondary Usage of the Objects

 How can we know by looking at these hanging lamps or candlesticks if they were specifically used for Sabbath candle-lighting or for daily lighting in the synagogue?
 Without inscriptions, it is very difficult to determine.
 The existence of inscriptions on certain objects is likely to mean that the objects were donated for public usage, either to a synagogue or study hall, but it is also true that many lamps used in synagogues may not have had inscriptions on them, and were similar to those used at home.

-False assumptions
+2.5 False Assumptions

 Researchers have assumed that two star-shaped lamps from the Romanesque period, one in the Cathedral at Erfurt, the other in the Museum of London, were Jewish, based on their shape.
 This a priori conclusion interfered with their iconographic analyses.
 In both cases a close examination of the works reveals Christian origins, and these lamps will be discussed in detail in Chapter Three.